walter-a-jablonowski/damn-small-engine/README.md

 $view = new View( 'main.html' );

 $view->myVal = 'sample value';    // just add what you need used PHP's magic method __set(), see there
-$view->myVal2 = ...               // Please set all args, if one is missing the class willthings
+$view->myVal2 = ...               // Please set all values at least '', if one is missing the class will
                                   // print ## MISSING VALUE##, so you can't forget

 // Add a list